kubernauts/tk8/docs/en/provisioner/aws/docker.md

 ## Using Docker image

-Create a new Folder with a config file and the ssh keys and mount it to the docker container
+Create a new folder with a config file and the ssh keys and mount it to the docker container

 ## Create a cluster

 Adapt the `config.yaml` file to specify the cluster details.
-[Example config](https://raw.githubusercontent.com/kubernauts/tk8/master/config.yaml.example):
+[Example config](../../../../config.yaml.example):

 ```yaml
 aws: